umarhassan-mitodl/res.9-003-summer-2015/content/pages/instructor-insights/designing-full-semester-courses-with-more-focused-content.md

 _In this section, Prof. Ellen Hildreth shares how materials offered through this OCW course can be used to design full-semester courses with more focused content._

-The course _9.523 Aspects of a Computational Theory of Intelligence_ was designed in part to expose students to the broad scope of research conducted in the [Center for Brains, Minds, and Machines](http://cbmm.mit.edu/).
-The content of the [_Brains, Minds & Machines_ summer course](http://cbmm.mit.edu/summer-school) is even broader (and evolves every year!), and far more extensive than could be covered in a single semester course.
+The course _9.523 Aspects of a Computational Theory of Intelligence_ was designed in part to expose students to the broad scope of research conducted in the {{% resource_link "8bd2499e-45c4-4db3-b9b6-148c77e12de5" "Center for Brains, Minds, and Machines" %}}.
+The content of the {{% resource_link "c365f206-3f48-45c7-a6d7-b5752ba66ba2" "_Brains, Minds & Machines_ summer course" %}} is even broader (and evolves every year!), and far more extensive than could be covered in a single semester course.
 The summer course materials available through this OCW course provide a rich resource for the design of other courses that have a narrower intellectual scope.
 Two examples are elaborated below:

 (1) The Development of Intelligence
 -----------------------------------